rediacc/www/src/content/docs/en/cli/api-reference/update.md

 #### Details

 Changes the name of an existing machine.
-The new name must be unique across the entire company.
+The new name must be unique across the entire organization.
 Active queue items continue processing.

 #### Parameters